West Bay · Lusail · QFC · USD billing

 Do you understand QFC versus Qatar Central Bank domestic regimes?

 Yes.
 QFC-licensed firms operate under QFCRA with its own regulatory framework and data-protection regulations; Qatar Central Bank regulates domestic banking under a separate framework.
 We scope content, compliance framing and analytics setup differently for each.
-This matters more than most agencies acknowledge.

 Can you work with QatarEnergy suppliers?